bdittmer-godaddy/if/README.md

 The Living Room is a room.
 The description is "This is a small room with couches on the north and west walls.
 There is a patio chair in the corner.
 On the wall is a fireplace surrounded by bookshelves.[line break][line break]To the east is the Kitchen".
 The Living Room is west of the Kitchen.

-A Bookshelf is a container in the Living Room.
+[A Bookshelf is a container in the Living Room.
 A Sofa is an enterable supporter in the Living Room.
-A Love Seat is an enterable supporter in the Living Room.
+A Love Seat is an enterable supporter in the Living Room.]
 A Living Room Fireplace is a scenery in the Living Room.
 The description is "The fireplace hasn't been used in years.
 There is a slight draft coming from the outside."

 A Lawn Furniture Couch is an enterable supporter in the Living Room.
+The description is "Though first done as a joke, the annual tradition of bringing in the Lawn Furniture has stuck.
+Surprising it is the most comfortable couch in the house.".
 A Cushion is an enterable supporter on the Lawn Furniture Couch.

 The Skeleton Key is a object.
-The description is "...blah,blah...The is the Alpha key from Locke an Key."
+The description is "This is a Skeleton Key.
+It looks like the Alpha key from Locke an Key."
 Instead of looking under the Cushion when the Skeleton Key is off-stage:
     say "There seems to be a key and a clue under the cushion.";
     move the Skeleton Key to the Cushion;
     move the Key Clue to the Cushion.

 There is a Key Clue.
 The description is "A small note card on brown paper.
 There is Key insignia in the top left corner."
-The reading-material of the Key Clue is "Well, you did it, gotta hand it to you...one more riddle[line break][line break]Your quest is almost done[line break], Your persistence cannot be reputed[line break].
+The reading-material of the Key Clue is "Well, you did it, gotta hand it to you...ok, maybe just one more riddle[line break][line break]Your quest is almost done[line break], Your persistence cannot be reputed[line break].
 This key will help you[line break]
    As long as you're not stupid.[line break]".